-1. 8" & 9" (200 & 250mm) Caster Wheels:
+I. 8" Caster Wheels:

-- a.
-Release all air from tire. - b.
-Remove caster wheel from fork using a 1/2" wrench. - c.
-Make sure there is no residual air in tire before you remove bolts that hold the two rim halves together. - d.
-Remove four bolts from rim using a #3 phillips screwdriver.
-Separate two halves of rim. - e.
-Repair or replace inner tube.

-- f.
-Reassemble the caster wheel; make sure the bearing spacer is in place and all four bolts are tightened to a torque of 60 in.-lbs.
-(6.8 N.m). - Mount caster wheel onto fork.
-Install washers correctly tighten bolt to 240 in.-lbs.
-(27 N.m). - h.
-Inflate tire to proper pressure level.
+- a) Release all air from tire. - b) Remove caster wheel from fork. - c) Make sure there is no residual air in tire before you remove bolts that hold the two rim halves together. - d) Remove four bolts from rim.
+Separate two halves of rim. - e) Repair or replace inner tube. - Reassemble the caster wheel; makesure the bearing spacer is in place and all four bolts are secure. - NOTE Use a torque setting of 240 inch-pounds when tightening bolts. - g) Mount caster wheel onto fork.
+Install washers correctly. - h) Inflate tire to proper pressure level.

-2. 12" (310 mm) Drive Wheels:
+2. 14" Drive Wheels: